-This guide will help you add an Athena instance (or a database) as a Datasource.
-This will allow you to validate tables and queries within this instance.
+This guide will help you add an Athena instance (or a database) as a DatasourceProvides a standard API for accessing and interacting with data from a wide variety of source systems..
+This will allow you to ValidateThe act of applying an Expectation Suite to a Batch. tables and queries within this instance.
 When you use an Athena Datasource, the validation is done in Athena itself.
 Your data is not downloaded.

 Prerequisites: This how-to guide assumes you have:

-Choose "other" from the list of database engines, when prompted.
+When prompted to choose from the list of database engines, chose

 If you want Great Expectations to connect to your Athena instance (without specifying a particular database), the URL should be: